-If you need to borrow money for whatever reason, accessing your 401(k) funds is generally an option for important loans or emergency cash (so long as your 401(k) provider doesn’t have a clause against loans).
+401K loan rules can be complicated.
+But if you need to borrow money for whatever reason, accessing your 401(k) funds is generally an option for important loans or emergency cash (so long as your 401(k) provider doesn’t have a clause against loans).
 The IRS dictates that you may withdraw money tax-free for a specified amount of time (longer, if the money is being used for a down payment on your primary home).
-If not repaid within the specific timeframe, you may run the risk of incurring the early distribution taxation (which occurs when you withdraw from your 401(k) prior to reaching the age of 59 ½).
+If not repaid within the specific time-frame, you may run the risk of incurring the early distribution taxation (which occurs when you withdraw from your 401k prior to reaching the age of 59 ½).

 Pros and Cons of Borrowing

 Is borrowing from your 401(k) worth the potential downfalls?
 Let’s examine the process and analyze the advantages and disadvantages.

 Because the money you’re borrowing is already your designated retirement money (and not from an external loan source), there is no need to check your credit.

 Because a loan from your 401(k) is unlike traditional loans, not only will you avoid the hassle of a credit check, but the application process is smoother as well.
 Generally there is less paperwork, less waiting, and lower application fees associated with 401(k) loans (if there are any fees involved in the transaction—it depends on your 401(k) provider).

 Time Frame and Borrowing Limits